Aqua Peel Treatment Protocols for Professional Use

 For procurement, OEM/ODM inquiries, or technical support for aqua peel machines and other professional devices, contact Guangzhou Huimain Technology Co., Ltd. Visit huimainbeauty.com or email coco@gzhuimain.com.
 Explore Huimain’s range including Cryolipolysis, Emsculpt, Plasma, Shockwave, HIFU, Hydrofacial, Cavitation Vacuum, Laser Hair Removal, Tattoo Removal, and Microneedle systems.
 Start a conversation about tailored protocols, volume pricing, or OEM/ODM development.

-What is the lifespan of the handpiece?
+What are the benefits of the optional seat-type handle?

-How many sessions are needed for visible results?
+How many treatments are required for optimal results?

 CO2 Fractional Laser Machine – Professional Wrinkle Removal & Skin Resurfacing Device